-David Russell joins Tickford Racing and defending Sandown 500 winner Cameron Waters for this year’s PIRTEK Enduro Cup.
+David Russell joined Tickford Racing and Cameron Waters for the 2018 PIRTEK Enduro Cup.

-Russell has been a Supercars enduro regular since teaming up with Jonathon Webb in a Dick Johnson Racing Falcon in 2010, while a Dunlop Super2 Series frontrunner, the pair finishing sixth at Sandown.
+Russell became a Supercars enduro regular after teaming up with Jonathon Webb in a Dick Johnson Racing Falcon in 2010, while a Dunlop Super2 Series frontrunner, the pair finishing sixth at Sandown.

 He moved to Kelly Racing in 2011, staying with the squad through its Holden-to-Nissan transition and grabbing a podium with Rick Kelly on the Gold Coast in ’15.

-After seven seasons with the Kelly operation, Russell switches to the four-car Tickford squad in 2018.
+After seven seasons with the Kelly operation, Russell switched to the four-car Tickford squad in 2018.

 Originally a gun in speedway and production car racing (in a Proton Satria, of all things), Russell won the 2002 Chance of a Lifetime competition and a drive in the ’03 Dunlop Series.